ehwan/RustyParser/README.md

 `Output`: the `Output` of child parser

 ### `rc`: a `Rc<Parser>` wrapper
-`RCedParser` is used to share the same parser.
+`rc` is used to share the same parser.

 ```rust
 let hello_parser = rp::chars("hello");